Blue Reflection: Second Light Review — A Magical Girl Summer

 The piano-laden, calm, and serene soundtrack is a delight to listen to as well.

 It's unfortunate that there is no English dub for Second Light; only the Japanese voice track was available for review.
-Blue Reflection doesn't have one either, but English voice acting would help immerse players who don’t understand Japanese, or would just like a second option.
+The first Blue Reflection doesn't have one either, but English voice acting would help immerse players who don’t understand Japanese, or would just like a second option.

-Like many Japanese voiceover-only JRPGs, there are quips and lines that the characters say during battle that aren’t actually subtitled.
+Like many Japanese voiceover-only JRPGs, there are quips and lines that the characters say during a battle that aren’t actually subtitled.
 I felt like I was missing out on some flavor because I didn’t know what the characters were saying when they executed their attacks.

 Blue Reflection: Second Light — The Bottom Line

-- The revamped battle system
+- The revamped battle system is engaging

 - Removal of weird and uncomfortable sexualization of minors present in the first game